 - Administers the University's internal sexual misconduct, discrimination and retaliation grievance procedures and conducts investigations relative to affirmative action and equal opportunity complaints.

-Allegations of sexual misconduct, discrimination, harassment and related retaliation should be directed to the EO Office as the office administers the University's Policy Against Discrimination, Harassment, and Related Interpersonal Violence, which prohibits discrimination and harassment of students and employees.
+Allegations of sexual misconduct, discrimination, harassment and related retaliation should be directed to the EOA Office as the office administers the University's Policy Against Discrimination, Harassment, and Related Interpersonal Violence, which prohibits discrimination and harassment of students and employees.

 - Conducts Training and Outreach